kubernetes/enhancements/keps/sig-node/6007-numa-utilization-aware-topology-manager-policy-options/README.md

   prioritize CPU, memory, or specific device types when computing utilization scores.
 Weights are specified as a comma-separated string of `resource=weight` pairs (e.g., `"cpu=3,memory=1,nvidia.com/gpu=6"`), where each weight is an integer in the range [0, 100].
-Resources the string does not name default to a weight of 1, so naming a resource raises its influence rather than silencing the others.
+Any resource not explicitly listed in the string defaults to a weight of 1, so naming a resource raises its influence rather than silencing the others.
 - Maintain existing topology guarantee semantics.
 The new options only influence NUMA node selection among equally valid candidates and do not change which hints are considered preferred.